Chart Color Schemes

 Infrastructure

-East Bunbury has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+East Bunbury has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Notable projects include Frank Buswell Foreshore Redevelopment, Withers Renewal Program, Glen Iris Village, and Parade Hotel Carpark Development.
-The following list details those most relevant.
+AreaSearch has identified nine projects that may impact this region.
+Notable projects include Glen Iris Village, Frank Buswell Foreshore Redevelopment, Withers Renewal Program, and Parade Hotel Carpark Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.